nicolezhu/ipos-viz/README.md

 ## Viewing the visualization

-To see the visualization, change directories into /viz and start a simple HTTP server from the command line:
+To see the visualization, start a simple HTTP server from the command line:

 `python -m SimpleHTTPServer`

-Navigate to `localhost:8000`
+Navigate to `localhost:8000/viz`